Therapeutic community: Antecedents

 There are several antecedents to the therapeutic community movement.
 One of the earliest is the change in treatment of institutionalised patients in the late 18th century, continuing throughout the 19th century.
 A major contributor to this change is Philippe Pinel, a French physician who advocated for a more humane treatment of psychiatric patients.
 In Britain William Tuke founded the Retreat where patients were treated according to humanitarian principles, called moral treatment.
 Tuke based the treatment of mentally ill people partly on the Quaker ideology.
-The influence of Quaker principles continues through out the development of the therapeutic community.
+The influence of Quaker principles continues throughout the development of the therapeutic community.

 Moral treatment focused on a more humane treatment of patients and a stimulating environment that engages them in healthy behaviour.
 An important distinction between the later therapeutic community is the strong hierarchy in moral treatment facilities.
 The superintendent had authority over and responsibility of the patients.
 The patients followed a strict schedule to promote obedience and self-control.

 After the First World War, multiple varieties of living-and-learning communities for young adults were established.
-Examples are the Little Commonwealth school run by Homer Lane and the Q camps initiated by Marjorie Franklin.
+Examples are the Little Commonwealth school run by Homer Lane, the Q camps initiated by Marjorie Franklin, and Finchden Manor, founded by George Lyward.
 The Q camps were based on Planned Environmental Therapy, which focused on normally functioning parts of a patient's personality and use them to deal with difficult social situations.
+Lyward's work at Finchden Manor and its predecessor, provided from 1930 to 1973 what he called a 'type of hospitality' for emotionally troubled boys and young men of high intelligence.
+Finchden Manor operated without rules and sanctions, but there were traditions and expectations, backed up by what Lyward called 'stern love'.
 These projects all emphasized shared responsibility and decision-making and participation in the community.
 What influenced the establishment of these projects were, among others, the developments in psychoanalytic theory in Great-Britain.